Cliff Burton: Death

-The bus driver said that the crash was caused by the bus hitting a patch of black ice on the road, but Hetfield later stated that he first believed the bus flipped because the driver was drunk.
-Hetfield also stated that he walked long distances down the road looking for black ice and found none.
-When local freelance photographer Lennart Wennberg (who attended the crash-scene the following morning) was asked in a later interview about the likelihood that black ice caused the accident, he said it was "out of the question" because the road was dry and the temperature around 2 C, above the freezing point of 0 C. This was confirmed by police who, like Hetfield, also found no ice on the road.
+The bus driver later claimed that the crash was caused by the bus hitting a patch of black ice on the road, but Hetfield later stated that he first believed the bus flipped because the driver was intoxicated.
+Hetfield also claimed that he walked a lengthy distance along the road unsuccessfully searching for the point in which the bus lost traction from the black ice.
+When local freelance photographer Lennart Wennberg (who attended the crash-scene the following morning) was asked in a later interview about the likelihood that black ice caused the accident, he said it was "out of the question" because the road was dry and the temperature around 2 C, too warm for ice.
+This was confirmed by police who, like Hetfield, also found no ice on the road.
 Ljungby detective Arne Pettersson was reported in a local newspaper to have said the tracks at the accident site were exactly like ones seen when drivers fall asleep at the wheel.
 However, the driver stated under oath that he had slept during the day and was fully rested; his testimony was confirmed by the driver of a second tour bus that was carrying the band's crew and equipment.
 The driver was determined not at fault for the accident and no charges were brought against him.

 Burton's body was cremated and the ashes were scattered at the Maxwell Ranch.
 At the ceremony, the song "Orion" was played.
-Shortly after Burton's death, Jason Newsted from Flotsam and Jetsam became Metallica's new bassist.
+Metallica would go on to hire Jason Newsted from Flotsam and Jetsam to replace Burton on October 28, 1986.
+Both Ray and Jan Burton appeared at Newsted's second audition, in which Jan Burton embraced him following his hiring, telling Newsted "You are the one, Please be safe".
+He would remain with the band until his departure on January 17, 2001.